A Systematic Search for Active Galactic Nucleus Flares in ZTF Data Release 23: data

 \subsection{Pre-processing}

 We retrieve all light curves within the ZTF DR23 dataset using the bulk download option described in Section 12.c of the ZTF DR23 document\footnote{\url{https://irsa.ipac.caltech.edu/data/ZTF/docs/releases/dr23/ztf\_release\_notes\_dr23.pdf}}.
+These light curves are generated from positionally matched sources detected across epochs using the PSF-fit photometry catalogs, with the reference image catalog serving as the seed for position matching \citep{masciZwickyTransientFacility2018}.
 Each light curve contains the Heliocentric-based Modified Julian Date (HMJD), the point spread function (PSF) magnitude, 1-$\sigma$ photometric uncertainty, and corresponding photometric/image quality flags (\texttt{catflags}) for every observation.
 ZTF assigns unique object identifiers to sources based on combinations of right ascension (RA), declination (DEC), filter, field, and charge-coupled device (CCD) quadrant.
 We focus on the g and r bands data for their regular cadence and sky coverage \citep{bellmZwickyTransientFacility2019}, excluding the i band due to its insufficient sampling and limited source coverage.

 Similar to \citet{grahamLightDarkSearching2023}, we cross-match AGN positions from the combined catalog with ZTF DR23 sources using a $3^{\prime\prime}$ matching radius, resulting in approximately 3.6 million AGN light curves.
 To ensure sufficient sampling and data quality for flare detection, we require each light curve to contain more than 30 observations per band after removing epochs with \texttt{catflags} $>0$.
 This threshold is conservatively chosen given ZTF's six-year baseline and is intended to provide sufficient temporal coverage for distinguishing flares from the AGN intrinsic variability.
 Figure \ref{fig:AGNdetection} presents the distribution of valid ZTF detection counts per AGN in the g and r bands.
 Most AGNs have several hundred observations per band, ensuring robust coverage for variability analysis.
-The number of sources in each AGN catalog are shown in Table \ref{tab:SourceNumber}.
+The number of sources in each AGN catalog is shown in Table \ref{tab:SourceNumber}.

 We employ a hybrid sigma-clipping algorithm to suppress noise while preserving astrophysical signals.
 Points deviating $> 3\sigma$ from the median flux are flagged as outliers, and single outliers are removed, whereas $> 2$ consecutive outliers or isolated outliers surrounded by points $>2.5\sigma$ are retained as potential flare signatures.
 Finally, cleaned light curves are binned into 3-day intervals to enhance the signal-to-noise ratio (SNR) for flare detection, using the inverse-variance weighting based on the photometric errors when computing the average flux in each bin.